tcornell05/tr1p-io/markdown/resume.md

 - Collaborated with data scientists to develop a machine learning platform consuming terabytes of data for modeling.

 #### Accomplishments:
-- **Leadership in Technical Design:** Led the design and implementation of a proprietary DSP, handling up to 80,000 requests per second at peak, with a dynamic campaign management system and reporting capabilities.
+- **Leadership in Technical Design:**
+Led the design and implementation of a proprietary DSP, handling up to 80,000 requests per second at peak with sub ms response time, with a dynamic campaign management system and reporting/monitoring capabilities.

 - **Cost Efficiency:** Reduced AWS costs by $30,000 monthly, achieving a 50% reduction.
 - **Sustainable Solutions:** Developed a suite of internal tools still in use nearly a decade later.